nikeub1/My_Projects/README.md

 5. EDA with data visualization
 6. Creating a dashboard with dash
 7. Interactive visual analytics using Folium
-8. Machine Learning pipeline to predict if the first stage will land At the end, there's a presentation in which it fully details the tools, processes and findings in each of those section.
+8. Machine Learning pipeline to predict if the first stage will land <br>
+At the end, there's a presentation in which it fully details the tools, processes and findings in each of those section.